The Stupids (film): Reception

-The film grossed $2,491,989 in North America from an estimated $25 million budget, and became Landis' weakest performing film.
+The film grossed $2,491,989 in the United States and Canada and £0.9 million in the United Kingdom from an estimated $25 million budget, and became Landis' weakest performing film.

 The film opened to negative reviews.
 Review aggregation website Rotten Tomatoes gave it a score of 20% based on 15 reviews, as of November 2017.
 Audiences surveyed by CinemaScore gave it a grade of "C+" on a scale of A+ to F.

 Bruce Fretts of Entertainment Weekly gave it a grade F, calling it "Guaranteed 100 percent laugh-free."
-Derek Elley of Variety wrote: "The problem with "The Stupids" is that it isn't stupid enough by half.
-Lacking both the sheer gross-out humor of "Dumb and Dumber" and the carefully thought-through tone of the Brady pics".
+Derek Elley of Variety wrote: "The problem with The Stupids is that it isn't stupid enough by half.
+Lacking both the sheer gross-out humor of Dumb and Dumber and the carefully thought-through tone of the Brady pics".

 John Landis said that he was proud of the film: "I'm happy to say it's very successful on television, and extremely successful on video because people buy it for their kids.
 It's meant for ten-year-olds.
 That really went under the radar.
 But I really like that picture.
 And that one had a great score by Christopher Stone."